merenlab/merenlab.org/tutorials/infant-gut/index.md

 OK.
 Let's first see where this  bin again.

-You remember the *E. faecalis* bin from previous sections of this tutorial (if you don't take a quick look at the binning section up and come back).
-Here is a reminder, this is where it is:
+You remember the *E. faecalis* bin from previous sections of this tutorial:

 [![E. faecalis bin](images/e-faecalis-bin.png)](images/e-faecalis-bin.png){:.center-img .width-50}

 The red selection in the most outer layer represents the *E. faecalis* bin, which is very abundant in every sample, and it is stored in the collection `merens` under the bin name `E_facealis` (yes, the name has a typo, we know, it is all Tom's fault).
-Going forward, we will focus on this bin, and in fact we don't really need the rest of this metagenome.
+In this section we will focus on this bin, and in fact we don't really need the rest of this metagenome.

-Luckily, we can in fact 'split' that bin out of this profile database, and create a self-contained anvi'o profile that *only* describes this single bin.
+Since we have identified the genome bin of focus, we can set aside the rest of the metagenome, and 'split' that bin out of this profile database to create a self-contained anvi'o profile that *only* describes this single bin.
 This is also a great way to share your research with others.
 Here is how we can get that bin out of this metagenome:

 ``` bash
 $ anvi-split -p PROFILE.db \